So our vacation was pretty awesome!

 As we realized that they were supremely uninterested, I began to look at the whole incident with different eyes.
 Maybe the trip to the beach hadn’t gone as I thought it had?

 Could it be that it wasn’t the kids who were jealous of the other kids, but for me?

 Was I projecting my disappointment on my children?

 Was it possible that I was the one giving longing looks at the fun of the inner tubes, not them?

 Was it possible that the “game face” I had put on was totally and completely unnecessary, and my kids were enjoying themselves perfectly fine?

 Was I regressing to my childhood, and it was really child me who wanted an inner tube and couldn’t have one?
 Was I buying the inner tube to baby me who wanted what she couldn’t have?

-Was I projecting my own insecurities about what I can and cannot buy and give to my children to things that I assumed they wanted instead of things that they actually wanted?Is it possible that maybe my kids don’t feel as deprived as I think they do?
+Was I projecting my own insecurities about what I can and cannot buy and giving my children things that I assumed they wanted instead of things they actually wanted?Is it possible that maybe my kids don’t feel as deprived as I think they do?
 Click To Tweet

 Maybe I should have actually spoken to my kids and found out what they wanted instead of trying to play the mother of year to them?

 Did I actually go and spend money to make myself feel like a “fun” mother instead of finding out if my kids wanted inner tubes?
 If I wanted to treat them, maybe they would have wanted something else?